 You can go to the NOVA website and search for the Academic Calendar or official Catalog for the desired year.

 - Can NOVA send electronic transcripts?

-Yes, as of September 5, 2017, NOVA has contracted with Parchment to manage all official transcript requests.
-Parchment provides official electric transcripts and is the only option for obtaining an official transcript.
+Yes, as of October 9, 2017 NOVA has contracted with Parchment to manage all official transcript requests.
+Parchment provides official electric transcripts which as of October 9, 2017 is the only option for obtaining an official transcript.

 - What is the College Records Office’s (CRO) mailing address?

 Northern Virginia Community College

 - Is it possible to submit a request to pick up a transcript through the CRO?

 - Is it possible to submit a request to pick up a transcript at the Student Services Center?